It's the eternal question, here in the tenting business: frame vs pole tent.

 You might not think it makes much of a difference - but it does.
 In fact, there are a lot of important differences between pole and frame tents.
 In today’s post, we’ll provide you with a brief overview of a few of these facts to consider when contemplating pole tent vs frame tent or frame tent vs canopy tent.
 Whether you’re planning a big party, a wedding reception, or you’re looking for a commercial tent to add to your rental business’ stock, understanding these differences is important when it comes time to make a decision.

 Criteria for Choosing the Right Style Tent

-Now that you know the difference between a pole tent and a frame tent, how do you decide which tent styles best suit your needs?
+When discovering when to use a frame tent vs. a pole tent, how do you decide which tent styles best suit your needs?
 It all boils down to how you intend to use your tent.
 Ask yourself the following questions:

 - What kind of surface will the tent be set up on (e.g., sand, blacktop, grass, or gravel)?

 - How long do you plan to keep the tent up for (e.g. weekend event or long term installation)?

 - How much space will you have to set up the tent?

 - How many people will be attending the event?

 - Will you be serving casual snacks or a formal banquet style meal?
 How much room will you need for tables, seating, etc.?

 Pole tents are one of the most popular types of tents we carry, and it’s easy to understand why.
 Pole tents are simple, elegant, and can be customized with a variety of sidewalls.